 Nobody likes to deal with constipation much less talk about it.
 Unfortunately much more is at stake than just an uncomfortable situation.
-As time goes on, evidence points more and more to the extreme importance of bowel health, and its critical relationship with the immune system.
+Constipation affects about 14% of adults in the United States and accounts for an astonishing 3.2 million medical visits every year.
+As time goes on, evidence points more and more to the extreme importance of bowel health, and its critical relationship with the immune system and the brain.
 Proper and prompt daily elimination of waste is just as crucial as the quality of what we put into our bodies.
 Let’s begin a discussion about constipation by defining the true meaning of constipation.

 What is Constipation?

 The term constipation refers to the inability to properly move the bowels.
 The most common manifestation of constipation is the occurrence of hard, dry stools that are not passed in a timely manner.
 A healthy person should not have to strain when having a bowel movement, and they should occur naturally on a regular basis, preferably at least two times per day.
-There is some variance in what is considered normal from person to person, but if you are not defecating every day, I would be concerned and not settle for that as “normal” even though conventional medicine indicates that three bowel movements per week is considered quite normal for many people.
+There is some variance in what is considered normal from person to person, but if you are not defecating every day, I would be concerned and not settle for that as “normal” even though conventional medicine indicates that three bowel movements per week normal for many people.
 For most foods optimal bowel transit time is 12 to 24 hours.
 Many integrative practitioners and most naturopathic practitioners see a definite connection between chronic constipation and a host of unexpected health concerns, from bad breath and headaches to fatigue and a weakened immune system.
 The rarity of bowel movements in this culture is mainly due to the standard American diet and passive lifestyles, for the most part.
 In less “civilized’ parts of the world, where people eat a simple, whole foods diet, and work hard physically every day, this is not generally the case.
 It is considered “normal” for them to move their bowels several times a day, usually shortly after eating.
 Most people find that increasing the frequency of bowel movements is a huge step towards better health and well-being.